Samuelk-Chase/CS3450-Software-Engineering/Design/designDoc.md

+# The Last Game Design Document

+This design document is divided into 2 sections, a high-level design and a low-level design document.
+The low-level design takes place right after the High-level Ui design.

 AI Note: This Design document was created with the assistance of ChatGpt.
 # Group 5: High-Level Design Document: The Last Game